Party Wall Surveyor in Newham: East London SpecialistParty Wall Surveyor Redbridge

 A: Yes, absolutely.
 This is a critical misunderstanding.
 Planning permission status and party wall requirements are completely separate.
 Work that qualifies as permitted development and doesn’t need Lewisham Council’s planning permission still requires party wall procedures if it meets Party Wall Act triggers.

-Many Lewisham single-story rear extensions qualify as permitted development but still require party wall notices because excavations come within 3 meters of neighboring Victorian properties and go deeper than their shallow foundations.
+Many Lewisham single-story rearneighbouringpropertie qualify as permitted development but still require party wall notices because excavations come within 3 meters of neighbouring Victorian properties and go deeper than their shallow foundations.
 Similarly, some loft conversions with rear dormers are permitted development but require party wall procedures because steel beams bear on shared walls.
 Never assume permitted development status means you can skip party wall requirements—the two systems operate independently with different criteria and legal bases.
 Consult party wall surveyors about your specific project regardless of planning permission status.

 Conclusion & Next Steps